On Using Admissible Bounds for Learning Forward Search Heuristics: Utilizing Bounds for Learning

-Another crucial decision involves selecting the target (i.e., ground truth) to use for learning.
-It is easy to see that training a model with squared errors on a dataset containing practical (i.e., computable in polynomial time) admissible heuristics such as $\lmcut$ does not provide any practical benefits.
-Even in the best case, we will simply obtain a noisy, inadmissible copy of a heuristic that is already efficient to compute.
-Therefore, in order to learn a heuristic that outperforms these poly-time admissible heuristics, i.e., achieve a \textit{super-symbolic benefit} from learning, the model must be trained on data of better quality.
-For instance, it can be trained on the $h^+$ heuristic, as proposed in \cite{shen2020learning}, or even on optimal solution costs $h^*$, although computing these values may prove computationally expensive in practice.
-Nonetheless, by training on these targets, we can aspire to learn a heuristic that outperforms the poly-time admissible heuristics, although at the cost of the loss of admissibility.
+Another crucial decision involves selecting \emph{what} to learn, i.e., the target / ground truth to use for the training.
+It is easy to see that training a model on a dataset containing a practical (i.e., computable in polynomial time) heuristic, admissible or otherwise, such as $\lmcut$ or $\ff$, does not provide any practical benefits because, even if the training is successful, all we get is a noisy, lossy, slow copy of a heuristic that is already efficient to compute.
+Worse, trained models always lose admissibility if the target is admissible.
+To outperform existing poly-time heuristics, i.e., achieve a \textit{super-symbolic benefit} from learning, it is imperative to train the model on data of a better quality, such as $h^+$ as proposed in \citet{shen2020learning} or optimal solution costs $h^*$.
+Although obtaining these datasets may prove computationally expensive in practice, e.g., $h^+$ is NP-hard, we can aspire to learn a heuristic that outperforms the poly-time heuristics by training on these targets.

-Although poly-time admissible heuristics may not be useful as training targets, we can still exploit the information provided by them in a different manner.
-To do so, we must revise the assumption we made (by using squared errors) about $\rx=h^*$ following a Gaussian distribution $\N(\mu,\sigma)$.
-The issue with this assumption is that a Gaussian distribution assigns a non-zero probability $p(x)$ to every $x \in \R$, but we actually know that $h^*$ cannot take some values.
-In particular, given some admissible heuristics like $\lmcut$, we know that the inequality $\lmcut \leq h^*$ holds for every state; therefore $p(x)=0$ when $x<\lmcut$.
+If poly-time admissible heuristics are not ideal training targets, are they completely useless for learning a heuristic?
+Intuitively this should not be the case, given the huge success of heuristic search where they provide a strong search guidance toward the goal.
+Our main question is then \emph{how} we should exploit the information they provide.
+To answer this question, we must revise the assumption we previously made by using squared errors: That $\rx=h^*$ follows a Gaussian distribution $\N(\mu,\sigma)$.
+The issue with this assumption is that $\N(\mu,\sigma)$ assigns a non-zero probability $p(x)$ to every $x \in \R$, but we actually know that $h^*$ cannot take some values: Given some admissible heuristic like $\lmcut$, we know that $\lmcut \leq h^*$ holds for every state; therefore $p(x)=0$ when $x<\lmcut$.
 Analogously, if for some state $s$ we know the cost $h^{sat}$ of a satisficing (non-optimal) plan from $s$ to the goal, then $h^{sat}$ acts as an \textit{upper bound} of $h^*$.